codacy/codacy-stylelint/src/main/resources/docs/description/max-nesting-depth.md

 }
 ```

-This rule integrates into stylelint's core the functionality of the (now deprecated) plugin [`stylelint-statement-max-nesting-depth`](https://github.com/davidtheclark/stylelint-statement-max-nesting-depth).
+This rule integrates into Stylelint's core the functionality of the (now deprecated) plugin [`stylelint-statement-max-nesting-depth`](https://github.com/davidtheclark/stylelint-statement-max-nesting-depth).

 ## Options